FedSS: Federated Learning with Smart Selection of clients: Related Work

 \subsection{Bias Mitigation Strategies}

 As we discussed, the existing design of federated learning introduces explicit bias since parameters based on which devices are selected are linked with socioeconomic factors\cite{abay2020mitigating,kairouz2019advances,li2020challenges}.
-Bias can also come because of non-IID distribution of data, however this is a deep learning optimization problem and there are some techniques to circumvent it \cite{zhao2018federated, li2018federated, power-of-choice}.
+Bias can also come because of the non-IID distribution of data.
+However, there are some techniques to circumvent it since it's a deep learning optimization problem\cite{zhao2018federated, li2018federated, power-of-choice}.
 To mitigate the explicit bias discussed above, we need to include slow devices in the training process.
 Clearly doing this comes at the cost of slow convergence, owing to the slow clients straggling the process.
-However, there have been some work on reducing compute and network costs for slow client at the expense of accuracy of the model \cite{xu2019elfish,li2018federated,konevcny2016federated}.
-For example Li et. al. \cite{li2018federated} allows different devices to perform variable amount of workload depending on their resources, slow clients can run fewer epochs or use lesser input data.
-Similarly, Kone{\v{c}}n{\`y} et. al. \cite{konevcny2016federated} compresses model updates in a lossy fashion to reduce communication costs at the expense of accuracy of the sent parameters.
-Abay et al\cite{abay2020mitigating} propose a fairness aware regularization in the loss function.
+However, there has been some work on reducing computation and network costs for slow clients at the expense of the accuracy of the model \cite{xu2019elfish,li2018federated,konevcny2016federated}.
+For example Li et. al. \cite{li2018federated} allows different devices to perform variable amount of workload depending on their resources.
+Slow clients can run fewer epochs or use lesser input data.
+Similarly, Kone{\v{c}}n{\`y} et. al. \cite{konevcny2016federated} compresses model updates in a lossy fashion to reduce communication costs at the expense of the accuracy of the sent parameters.
+Abay et al\cite{abay2020mitigating} proposes a fairness-aware regularization in the loss function.
 However, we argue that such techniques do not truly address the bias problem because there is still discrimination in how slow clients are handled.
-An ideal design should give equal opportunity to contribute to the global model to all clients.
+An ideal design should give equal opportunity for all clients to contribute to the global model.